jjprevite/learning/thinkful.md

 ## Progress
 #### January 2nd, 2018
-- worked on app, fixed delete request
-- tried to fix Redirect, still not working.
+- worked on React curriculum.
+Feeling like I'm finally putting the pieces together on how everything works (like props and components)

 #### December 27th, 2017
 - completed Lesson 5 of Unit 2 in Web Development Fundamentals.